-Conversely, we estimate the EU's liabilities maturing within 12 months at around EUR 116bn for 2022.
-This includes bond repayments (EUR 5.1bn) and disbursements of around EUR 110bn, driven mostly by NGEU (EUR 100bn).
-Looking ahead, we estimate that the EU's disbursements will remain elevated over the coming years, mostly on account of NGEU following the de facto completion of SURE, at around EUR 125bn-150bn each year during 2021-25.
+Conversely, we estimate the EU's liabilities materialising within 12 months at around EUR 151bn for 2023.
+This includes bond repayments (EUR 9.4bn) and disbursements of around EUR 140bn, driven mostly by NGEU (EUR 120bn).
+Looking ahead, we estimate that the EU's disbursements will remain elevated over the coming years, mostly on account of NGEU following the de facto completion of SURE, at around EUR 150bn each year during 2021-25.
 While precise disbursements are unknown, we assume, conservatively, that the full envelope for NGEU funding of around EUR 800bn will be used over 2021-26.
 This also reflects our assumption that Member States will use NGEU loans in the context of the REPowerEU Plan to finance the phase out of Russian fossil fuel imports.
-Loan requests can be made until August 2023.